vaishnavi17/crunch/README.md

 To quit, use `--quit` or `--q`.

 The `res` folder has a lot of example files that can be used (taken from Stanford's CS 106X course).
-For example, you can try out:
+Here's some commands you can try out:

 `--huffman --c res/moo.wav res/moo.huff`
 `--huffman --d res/moo.huff res/moo_decompressed.wav`